Arbiter1223/Daigaku-Gurashi-Custom-Students/Students/Violet (The emotional side of the Brain sisters).md

 Name: Violet

-Description: The emotional side of the Brain sisters
+Description: The emotional side of the Brain sisters. <a href="Verne%20(The%20intellectual%20side%20of%20the%20Brain%20sisters).md">Verne</a>'s twin sister.

 Author: AjTheYandere